slevomat/coding-standard/README.md

 Requires comments with single-line content to be written as multi-liners.

+#### SlevomatCodingStandard.TypeHints.UselessFunctionDocComment 🔧🚧

+* Checks for useless doc comments.
+If the native method declaration contains everything and the phpDoc does not add anything useful, it's reported as useless and can optionally be automatically removed with `phpcbf`.
+* Some phpDocs might still be useful even if they do not add any typehint information.
+They can contain textual descriptions of code elements and also some meaningful annotations like `@expectException` or `@dataProvider`.

+Sniff provides the following settings:

+* `traversableTypeHints`: enforces which typehints must have specified contained type.
+E. g. if you set this to `\Doctrine\Common\Collections\Collection`, then `\Doctrine\Common\Collections\Collection` must always be supplied with the contained type: `\Doctrine\Common\Collections\Collection|Foo[]`.

+This sniff can cause an error if you're overriding or implementing a parent method which does not have typehints.
+In such cases add `@phpcsSuppress SlevomatCodingStandard.TypeHints.ParameterTypeHint.MissingNativeTypeHint` annotation to the method to have this sniff skip it.

 #### SlevomatCodingStandard.Commenting.UselessInheritDocComment 🔧

 Reports documentation comments containing only `{@inheritDoc}` annotation because inheritance is automatic and it's not needed to use a special annotation for it.